 Stop the Bleed is a national awareness campaign and call-to-action.
 Stop the Bleed is intended to cultivate grassroots efforts that encourage bystanders to become trained, equipped, and empowered to help in a bleeding emergency before professional help arrives.

-Thanks to grant funding from the Franklin County Board of Commissioner, Franklin County Public Health is able to offer free training to schools in the county.
+Thanks to grant funding from the Franklin County Board of Commissioners, Franklin County Public Health is able to offer free training to groups of interested individuals in the county.

 Host a free training for individuals in your community.
 People who register for the training will get:

 A free one-hour training that is an important step to prepare for a mass casualty incident